© P. Merakos

 Lefkada is the island’s capital and port town.
 The town planning is a very particular one and resembles a “fish backbone”.
 There are picturesque alleys, small squares, traditional houses, elaborate belfries and paved pedestrian zones that give this town its character.
 The city is surrounded by a canal and a lagoon, while, farther north, lies Gyra, a thin stretch of a sandy beach forming a circle, dotted with windmills and scant vegetation.

 Cultural village of Europe for the year 2004, Paxi (or Paxoi) is the ideal island for a peaceful holiday.
-Fjord-shaped beaches, underwater caves, small bays and green hills welcome the lucky visitors.
+Beautiful beaches, underwater caves, small bays and green hills welcome you in the most delightful way.
 According to the legend, the island would be the southernmost tip of Corfu, if the God of the Sea, Poseidon, had not broken it off with his trident when he needed a god-deserving place to live his love with the Nereid Amphitrite.

 Zakynthos (aka Zante) is a verdant island endowed with fertile valleys and a temperate climate (area: 406 sq. km; coastline: 123 km).
 Its landscape diversity has resulted in different types of beaches: there are sandy beaches in secluded coves where the tranquil waters are deep blue on the island’s southeastern part; yet, if rugged cliffs and an interesting underwater world are to your liking, try the western part of the island.